Q: I’d love to come! Where and when?

 Q: What do I get with my registration?

-A: A gender specific race shirt, a custom bib, a fully supported 5K or 1 mile course, a finish line party, and knowing that 100% of your registration money is going to finding a cure.
+A: A gender specific race shirt, a custom bib, a fully supported 5K or 1 mile course, a finish line party.
 If you sign up for the virtual, your registration also includes shipping of all your swag.

 Q: Where do I sign up?